 It is worth remembering that Singapore has a reputation for severe penalties for breaking the law and it is not undeserved.
 It is known locally as the ‘fine city’ for the severe fines handed out for even the most minor of infractions, so suffice it to say, just don’t break the law.

 No prior Visas are required for citizens of many countries including the UK, much of Europe, the USA, Canada, Australia, New Zealand and South Africa.
 A 30 day pass is issued on arrival for these and many other nations and can be extended online or at any embassy.
 Citizens of India, Myanmar and certain other countries must obtain a visa before arriving.
 Check with the Singapore embassy online for a full list.

 Singapore’s health facilities are world class, and medical tourism rates are extremely high here.
 Pharmacies and clinics are plentiful, easily accessed and are well stocked with anything you may need.
 English is spoken widely and you will not have any problems if you need medical advice or attention.

-Note that it is important to protect yourself against the sun and dehydration in Singapore, even more so than the rest of south east Asia, as the sun is extremely strong on the equator, so bring plenty of water and sunscreen.
+Note that it is important to protect yourself against the sun and dehydration in Singapore, even more so than the rest of south east Asia, as the sun is extremely strong on the equator, so bring plenty of water and sunscreen if you spend anytime outdoors.

 Crime And Safety.

 Singapore is perhaps one of the safest countries in the world, with a crime rate far lower than any Western country.
 Penalties are severe for lawbreakers so most people don’t break the law, it really is that simple!
 With no specific risk factors beyond what you will find anywhere else in the world you really have nothing to worry about beyond basic common sense precautions in Singapore.

 The Singapore dollar is the unit of currency and there are 100 cents in 1 dollar.
 Singapore is extremely expensive by Asian standards, closer to Western prices than anything else but still a great bargain compared to London or New York.